GilbitGitfried/solid-umbrella/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+Problem: Each month, you have a limited budget to get each of your friends a birthday gift.
+You want to get some friends a better gift than others.

+Based on information about all of your friends and their birthdays, you want to know how much to spend on each friend, based on how good of a gift you want to get them.

+A "Person" class can contain the neccessary information about your friends, i.e.
+Name, Birthday, a "friendship" rank of how much you like them, and a budget for their gift (this field is generated later).
+A hash table can be used to store instances of "Person".

+The main class runs a text menu for:
+1.)
+Adding a new friend
+2.)
+Removing a friend
+3.)
+Modifying a friend's information
+4.)
+Generating a gift-budget plan
+5.)
+Saving the stored friends to a file
+6.)
+Loading friends from a file

+When generating a gift-plan, you will specify a month and input a monthly budget.
+The program computes how much you can spend on each friend based on the ranking of how much you like them.
+A priority queue is created, and instances of "Person" are added.
+The priority queue then prints elements in order of "friendship rank", displaying the individual's name, their birthday, and how much you can spend on their gift.

 ## Questions to answer for Exercise #2

 1. Name: